US retail spending in brick-and-mortar stores hit $5.15 trillion in 2021—the strongest growth rate the industry has seen since 2011.

 1. Plan, prepare, and assign SKUs

-Draft a list of SKUs you’re taking stock of and divide it between your staff.
+- Draft a list of SKUs you’re taking stock of and divide it among your staff.
 For example, one person can take women’s t-shirts, another men’s shorts, and so forth.
 That way, each associate has a predetermined list to follow—and nothing gets double-counted.

 Finally, just before the stock check, tidy your stockroom and shop floor and give each team member enough space to count the product or category you’ve assigned them without getting in each other's way.

 Whether you’ve decided to close your store for the day or schedule an overnight shift for the inventory count, what’s important is that customers not be in the store, buying or moving products around as they shop.